Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/6/2021

+- 👩‍💻 Continued work on Node/Express expense tracker project; refined styling and functionality.
+Even made a print stylesheet for the first time in a hot minute!
+- 📅 Planned weekly coding activities in Trello and scheduled coding time in my calendar (thanks for the reminder, @scrimba)!

 ## 6/5/2021 (Day 36)

 - 👩‍💻 Continued work on expense tracker project; completed basic functionality and initial styling.
 - 🐞 Fixed a pesky bug where click events weren't working on mobile - super weird, but so satisfying to figure out!
-- 🤝 Met with #100Devs group and commented a recent backened project's code together - this was a great exercise!
+- 🤝 Met with #100Devs group and commented a recent backend project's code together - this was a great exercise!

 ## 6/4/2021 (Day 35)